Get to know Anderson Reggio

 I don’t know that I’d change much aside from utilizing the data obtained through this current team as a benchmark for the next edition in terms of waste management and carbon footprint.
 Now that a baseline has been set, all teams should be encouraged to track their progress and beat Vestas 11th Hour Racing’s sustainability metrics.

-You got to travel to a lot of places in the past year, what’s the biggest ocean health problem you noticed?
+You got to travel to a lot of places in the past year, what’s the biggest ocean health problem you witnessed?

 The biggest problem remains the waste that enters our oceans.
 For certain the efforts by many around the globe to combat this issue have increased tremendously over the last few years as evidenced by the focus placed on it through the race, but still, we see too much being discarded in a manner that is inappropriate.
 More people need to be aware of the trickle-down effect of their actions.